lukevers/slack-storage/README.md

 ### Storage Driver

 The default storage driver is amnesiadb (in-memory).
 If a different driver is not provided, all data will be lost on restart.

+Here's a list of supported drivers:

+1. Amnesiadb